 Experiences of lay-off while on maternity leave and interviewing while pregnant

-I'm pregnant and due in February 2018.
+I'm pregnant.
 Unfortunately, my company is going to be acquired by another company and there are rumors of layoffs.

 As long as I'm on FMLA and there are no mass lay-offs, I should be fine.
 However, if there is a mass lay-off, I will loose my insurance at a time I need it the most.
 My upper management is unable to answer any questions and is not responsive to this concern at all.
 Any positive experiences with COBRA?